voltdb — Performs management tasks on the current server, such as starting and recovering the database.

 working directory where the database was started.

 create — the create option starts a new, empty database.
-This option is useful when starting a database for the first time or if you are updating the catalog by performing a save, shutdown, startup, and restore.
-(See Chapter 7, Updating Your VoltDB Database for information on updating your application catalog.)
+This option is useful when starting a database for the first time or if you are updating the cluster configuration by performing a save, shutdown, startup, and restore.
+(See Chapter 9, Using VoltDB in a Cluster for information on updating the cluster.)

 recover — the recover option starts the database and restores a previous state from the last known snapshot or from command logs.
 VoltDB uses the snapshot and command log paths specified in the deployment file when looking for content to restore.
 If you specify recover as the startup action and no snapshots or command logs can be found, startup will fail.

 add — the add option adds the current node to an existing cluster.
-See Section 7.4, “Updating the Hardware Configuration” for details on elastic scaling.
+See Section 9.2, “Updating the Cluster Configuration” for details on elastic scaling.

 rejoin — If a node on a K-safe cluster fails, you can use the rejoin start action to have the node (or a replacement node) rejoin the cluster.
 The host-id you specify with the host argument can be any node still present in the database cluster; it does not have to be the host node specified when the cluster was started.
 You can also request a blocking rejoin by including the --blocking flag.